-3. Period constraints created with the Constraints Editor will not be evaluated.
+- 1. TRCE and Timing Analizer do not evaluate FPGA Editor hard macros. - 2.
+Period constraints created with the Constraints Editor will not be evaluated.
 (Figure 5)

 Here are several suggestions of how to work around these issues.
 Both of these methods, when used correctly, will report the setup time for the output flop and tri-state flop.